-Moovit’s Head of Solutions, Juan Carbonell, recently took part in a presentation and panel discussion at UITP’s virtual IT-TRANS event.
+Moovit’s Head of Solutions in Australia and New Zealand, Juan Carbonell, recently took part in a presentation and panel discussion at UITP’s virtual IT-TRANS event.
 Juan highlighted the ways in which the right on-demand microtransit solutions with data-driven planning can deter many of the current risks facing public transportation agencies and riders.

 He also answered the big questions we hear from agencies considering on-demand – here they are.

 One of the best ways to win riders back is to listen to them.
 In our COVID Effect Rider Survey, sent to tens of thousands of our app users worldwide, we found the three most common needs for riders to return to public transit are: